tlarson07/auto-class/README.md

-# chrome-ext-sample
+# auto-class

-Sample chrome extension that replaces all links with given text
+Special thanks to Dvid Silva, this repo was forked from his reposity: chrome-ext-sample.

-Made to learn about the way extensions interact with the DOM as practice for a bigger project.
+It is being used to learn about the way extensions interact with the DOM as practice for a bigger project...